How DBEngine Works

 DBEngine’s source of information about updates to database records is the DMSII audit trail, which contains before and after images for all changed records.
 DBEngine reads the audit trail and selects information for data sets the accessory requested.
 It sends a copy of each updated record back to the accessory.
-By default, DBEngine processes only closed audit files.
-If the Read Active Audit option is set to true, it will also access the current (in use) audit file.
+DBEngine processes only closed audit files (unless DATABridge Plus is installed or the Read Active Audit option is set to true); it does not access the current (in use) audit file.

-DBEngine initializes when DATABridge Server and other accessories call it (a single copy of DBEngine is linked to each accessory).
-DBEngine shares the same code stack as other copies of the Engine, but it does not share the same data stack.
+DBEngine initializes when the Server Accessory and other accessories call it (a single copy of DBEngine is linked to each accessory).
+DBEngine shares the same code stack as other copies of the engine, but it does not share the same data stack.